Sutton Park NNR: Sports

-There is a free 5 km parkrun event in the park at 9:00am every Saturday, starting at Banners Gate.
+There is a free 5 km parkrun event in the park at 9:00am every Saturday, starting at Boldmere Gate.

-The City of Birmingham triathlon event in held in July with the open water swim stage taking place in Powell's Pool.
+The City of Birmingham triathlon event is held in July with the open water swim stage taking place in Powell's Pool.

-The Park hosted the triathlon events for the Birmingham 2022 Commonwealth Games.
-The swimming occurred in Powell's Pool, while the cycling took to the streets of Boldmere before transitioning to running in the park itself.
+The Park hosted the triathlon events for the 2022 Commonwealth Games.
+The swimming occurred in Powell's Pool, while the cycling took to the streets of Boldmere before transitioning to the park itself.

 Be Military Fit hold fitness classes up to six days a week in the park close to the Boldmere Gate.

 There are countless cycling routes throughout the park for all different capabilities.
 There is an 18-hole golf course near to the Streetly Gate entrance to the park.

 There is a section of grass sectioned off for the usage of model aeroplanes and helicopters.
 This is between Boldmere Gate and the Jamboree Stone and can be accessed at most times by car from Boldmere Gate.

 Sutton Park has also been used for motor rallying, and was a popular spectator stage on the Lombard RAC Rally in the 1970s and 1980s.

-Also there are many watersports in the park, including fishing, rowing and sailing on the park's Powell's Pool, where the Sutton Sailing Club(SSC) sails regularly throughout the year.
-Bishop Vesey Grammar School row on Powell's Pool.
+Also there are many watersports in the park, including fishing, rowing and sailing on Powell's Pool, where the Sutton Sailing Club sails regularly throughout the year.
+Royal Sutton Coldfield Canoe Club use Blackroot Pool.